 - Spam Watch: $2 per number per month for number monitoring that limits your likelihood of getting labeled as spam.

-CallHippo’s predictive dialer automates call initiation and helps save agents’ time by filtering out unproductive or machine-answered calls.
+CallHippo’s parallel dialer automates call initiation and helps save reps’ time by filtering out unproductive or machine-answered calls.

 It costs $25 per user per month to access: